nats-io/k8s/helm/charts/nats/README.md

 ### Prometheus Exporter sidecar

-You can toggle whether to start the sidecar that can be used to feed metrics to Prometheus:
+The Prometheus Exporter sidecar is enabled by default; it can be used to feed metrics to Prometheus:

 ```yaml
 exporter: